jlperona-teaching/ecs390-fall19/seminars/week10.md

 From the assignment from the previous week, people mentioned that they learned about the following topics:

+* Creating a supportive environment in the classroom
 * Duties of a TA (beyond leading discussion sections and grading)
 * Educational tools
 * Emotional intelligence and interacting with students (especially distressed or distressing students)